astronomer/docs/astro/log-in-to-astro.md

 description: Log in to Astro to access Astro features and functionality.
 ---

 You can use the Cloud UI and the Astro CLI to view and modify your workspaces, deployments, environment variables, tasks, and users.
-To use the Cloud UI and the Astro CLI for development on Astro, your user credentials need to be authenticated.
+You need to authenticate your user credentials when you're using the Cloud UI or the Astro CLI for development on Astro.

 ## Prerequisites